 Timestamp Ordering Protocol states that if Ri(X) and Wj(X) are conflicting operations then Ri (X) is processed before Wj(X) if and only if TS(Ti) < TS(Tj).
-Whenever a schedule does not follow serializablity order according to the Timestamp, user generally reject it and rollback the Transaction.
+Whenever a schedule does not follow a serializability order according to the Timestamp, a user generally rejects it and rollback the Transaction.
 Some operations on the other hand are harmless and can be allowed.

 Thomas Write Rule allows such operations and is a modification on the Basic Timestamp Ordering protocol.
-In Thomas Write Rule user ignore outdated writes.
-Moreover, of all the Concurrency Protocols have been discussed, Concurrency is imposed on Schedules which are Conflict Serializable, in Thomas Write Rule, the most important improvement is user can achieve Concurrency with View Serializable schedules.
+In Thomas Write Rule users ignore outdated writes.
+Moreover, of all the Concurrency Protocols that have been discussed, Concurrency is imposed on Schedules that are Conflict Serializable, in Thomas Write Rule, the most important improvement is a user can achieve Concurrency with View Serializable schedules.

 Thomas Write Rule –

-Thomas Write Rule does not enforce Conflict Serializablity but rejects fewer Write Operations by modifying the check Operations for W_item(X)
+Thomas Write Rule does not enforce Conflict Serializability but rejects fewer Write Operations by modifying the check Operations for W_item(X)